Agoric/documentation/main/ertp/api/purse.md

 const depositOnlyFacet = purse.makeDepositFacet();

 // Give depositOnlyFacet to someone else.
 Anyone with a deposit facet reference can tell it to receive
-// a `payment`, thus depositing the `payment` assets in the `purse` associated with the deposit facet. depositOnlyFacet.receive(payment);
+// a payment, thus depositing the payment assets in the purse associated with the deposit facet. depositOnlyFacet.receive(payment);
 ```
 Once you have created a `depositFacet`, there is one method you can call